 My name is Winnie Jiang.
 I am a Ph.D. candidate in organizational behavior at Yale University’s School of Management.
 I study how individuals navigate their work lives and how organizations can facilitate and cultivate fulfilling careers and meaningful work experiences.
-My research interests include the meaning of work, careers, employment mobility, and strategic human resources management.
+My research interests include the meaning of work, careers, employment mobility, employee well-being, and human resource management.
 I am especially interested in examining the work experiences of marginalized individuals and groups in order to identify ways to alleviate inequality, promote upward mobility, and improve well-being.

 Prior to pursuing my doctoral education, I completed my B.A. with majors in psychology, economics and organizational management at Agnes Scott College in Decatur, Georgia.